e-j-w/G4TIP/README.md

 | /run/beamOn NUMBER | Runs the simulation for the specified number of events (primary beam tracks). |
 | /Results/Tree/Save FILENAME | Saves the results of the simulation to a ROOT tree in the specified file. |

+## Visualization

+For visualization using the GEANT4 Qt visualization driver, run the program as `G4TIP -u`.
+The macro `macros/vis.mac` provides an example for drawing the TIGRESS array and CsI ball (right now this is very slow, you may have to wait a while for drawing to finish).

 ## Other notes